Abhab24/ratingsproject/README.md

 # interative-rating-component

 My solution to the interactive rating component challenge on Frontendmentor.
-You could check the challenge [here](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI)
+Here is the working link [here](http://interative-rating-component.vercel.app/)

 # Screenshot
 Here is a screenshot of my solution